yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 I don't say these are not important drawbacks.
 But if you want to make a product for you own and want the best of the best system.
-Just trust me when I say that technically this is the best choice taking in balance efficiency/security/quality.
+Just trust me when I say that technically this is the best choice taking in balance efficiency, security and quality.

 As you are here, let's pretend you give the privilege to the technical aspect of your server.
 You want the best of the best system to make your new web application.